-You can see that records’ TIME provided in microseconds.
-Than drone is in status TAKE-OFF records’ TIME is with some shift due to log file started of writing a little early before drone take-off.
-Also you can see that of the rotationmotors rotation speed represented with integer numbers (rpm), LIDAR and BAR sensor provides their raw values – distance to surface (0 – 10 m calibrated) and relative scalar value for the BAR sensor.
-Thrust is scalar value in range [0.0, 1.0], there 0.0 is minimum value and motors’ rotation speed for that is 910 rpm.
+You can see that records’ TIME is provided in microseconds.
+The records’ TIME when the drone is in status TAKE-OFF is with some shift due to a log file which started writing a little earlier before the take-off.
+Also you can see that the speed of the motors is represented with integer numbers (rpm), LIDAR (1m – 10 m calibrated) and BAR sensor provides their raw scalar values .
+Thrust is scalar also and in range [0.0, 1.0], there 0.0 is minimum value and motors’ rotation speed for that is 910 rpm.

+Statistics about the dataset:

+From the statistics you can see that BAR sensor’s values are in the range 1009-1019, meaning that flight evens recorded in some one place and this value is relative to place where drone flied.
+Also we can see that LIDAR sensor’ values are in the range 0.0-65.32, although sensor precisely can measure altitude in range 1.5 – 10 m and the larger values are only a noise and we cannot obtain real altitude.
 Exploratory Visualization

 Have you visualized a relevant characteristic or feature about the dataset or input data?